russell-archer/StoreHelper/README.md

 ---

+# New `SKHelper` package now available for Xcode 16

+`SKHelper` is a new, lightweight, and an easier-to-use refactoring of the `StoreHelper` package.
+It makes use of Apple's StoreKit views to provide a standard and easily customizable UI.

+Check out the [`SKHelper` repo](https://github.com/russell-archer/SKHelper/) and [Quick Start tutorial](https://russell-archer.github.io/SKHelper/tutorials/quickstart).

+---

 # Recent Major Changes
 - 5 May, 2024
     - Simplification of subscription display price logic to use Apple's subscriptionPeriodFormatStyle, which also supports localization.
 Added by Hengyu (thank you!)